wolfattack1993/Dischat/README.md

-  # mini,chat
+  # Dischat

-  This is a code bundle for mini,chat.
+  This is a code bundle for Dischat.
 The original project is available at https://www.figma.com/design/ovshBS24ORcX2751kvZ81r/mini-chat.

   ## Running the code